jelspace/browser.c/README.md

 www browser/webkit/ and local video server

-access in any other web browser at: localhost:8000
+allow access in any other web browser at: localhost:8000

 many things not work bookmarks,download yt video from html